 All written work for the class should be word processed or written legibly.
-Anything written which is unable to be read will be marked wrong.
 Written work should be an attempt to communicate one's thoughts, ideas or feelings.
 Sloppy work, one word answers, and poor spelling/grammar fail in their goal of communicating.